superfliege/pi-midi-velocity-curve-changer/README.md

 I have a Native Instruments KOMPLETE KONTROL A49 keyboard and an MPC ONE.
 Although I think the keyboard is pretty good, it has a terrible velocity curve which unfortunately is not standalone customizable.
 I still have an old Raspberry Pi lying around and a USB-to-Midi adapter.
 With this Python script it was possible to put the Raspberry Pi between the keyboard and the MPC one to function as a “velocity adjuster”.

-Optional: If you have an Akai LPD8 Controller you can use the prgm_change midi message to manipulate the midi messages from your input device.
-With this functionality the script will give you a chance to change midi channel for your keyboard.
+Optional: If you possess an additional midi controller like the Akai LPD8 Controller, you can utilize the program change MIDI message to manipulate the MIDI channel from your input keyboard device.
+This functionality allows the script to provide the capability to change the MIDI channel for your keyboard.

 The pygamemidi.py and pygamemidi.sh are experimental and are used to display the velocity curve, midichannel change.
 They are not necessary.